shelleyolivia/learn-tutorials/network-documentation/secret/tutorials/adding-viewing-keys-to-secret-contract.md

 If you get stuck at any point, the completed code for this tutorial can also be found on GitHub here: [https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial2/code](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial2/code).

-# Step 1 - Preparing the build environment
+# Preparing the build environment

 To begin you will need to add the following packages to the `Cargo.toml` file: